keanteng/nextjs-solo-leveling/README.md

 # Solo-Leveling With Nextjs

-> Imagine you have being summoned this world as a player with system support to allow you to level up and power up.
+> Imagine you are being summoned to this world as a player with system support to allow you to level up and power up.
 As you grow by defeating enemies, you receive extraordinary rewards and player stats update.
 This is a tale for any commoner to rise to become the world strongest!

 A fan-made NextJS project to showcase the leveling system notification in Solo-Leveling manhwa using framer motion.
 The notification system might not look like what we see in the manhwa due to lack of design resources.